kianryan/kianryan.github.io/_posts/2012-04-05-appslib-rather-rude.md

 > Belinda
 Ouch.
-That stings a little, not really a particularly good bit of developer relations&#8230; I take problem with the phrase &#8220;now have no possible method of downloading your applications&#8221;.
+That stings a little, not really a particularly good bit of developer relations… I take problem with the phrase “now have no possible method of downloading your applications”.
 No?
 Are you saying that you, AppsLib, are the only alternative to Google Play?
 REALLY?

 So how about: